Theory

 Net force along the surfaceFnet = Fg·sin θ − Ff − Fa

 For the defaults: Fnet = 16.77 − 9.22 − 0 ≈ 7.55 N down the slope.
-Adding an applied force of 8 N drops it to about −0.45 N, flipping the resultant to point up the slope and stalling the block near equilibrium.
+Adding an applied force of 8 N leaves an 8.77 N downhill pull that friction (up to 9.22 N) fully absorbs, so the block is held static with Net Force 0.

 Newton's second law (acceleration)a = Fnet / m